chipsalliance/Cores-VeeR-EL2/README.md

     ├── tools                   # Scripts/Makefiles
     └── testbench               # (Very) simple testbench
         ├── asm                 #   Example assembly files
-        └── hex                 #   Canned demo hex files
+        ├── hex                 #   Canned demo hex files └── tests               #   Example tests

 ## Dependencies

-- Verilator **(4.020 or later)** must be installed on the system if running with verilator
+- Verilator **(4.102 or later)** must be installed on the system if running with verilator
 - If adding/removing instructions, espresso must be installed (used by *tools/coredecode*)
-- RISCV tool chain (based on gcc version 7.3 or higher) must be installed so that it can be used to prepare RISCV binaries to run.
+- RISCV tool chain (based on gcc version 8.3 or higher) must be installed so that it can be used to prepare RISCV binaries to run.

 ## Quickstart guide